mpars/Tick/README.md

 # Tick

 A weekly to do list menu bar application for macos written in swift and licenced under a FreddBSD Licence.
+The application will open on your list for today, gather uncompleted tasks to todays list, clear completed tasks.

 ![Test Image 1](Images/tick-blank.png)